Coffee and belly fat shouldn’t be in the same sentence.

 “For healthy adults, the FDA has cited 400 milligrams a day—that’s about four or five cups of coffee—as an amount not generally associated with dangerous, negative effects.
 However, there is wide variation in both how sensitive people are to the effects of caffeine and how fast they metabolize it (break it down).”[source: Spilling the Beans: How Much Caffeine is Too Much?]

 How about decaf coffee?
 Does it have any effect on belly fat?

 You can drink decaf coffee to prevent high levels of cortisol.
 However, I think most people would agree, what’s the point?

 I drink coffee to stay awake!
-Especially in the early mornings so I can type away without hitting my head on the keyboard.
-Moreover, extensive research takes a lot of concentration.
-Coffee gives me focus.
+Especially in the early mornings so I can think of witty words without hitting my head on the keyboard.
+Moreover, extensive research about health takes a lot of concentration.
+Coffee keeps me focus.

 However, if you don’t mind a simple brew without the hit of caffeine, then, by all means, drink decaf.